 This project was meant to take on year.
 It took two.
 I have sat in bad cafes in ma manor for many mornings before work looking for interesting ways to write about bikes and riding and life.
 I hate to think how many cups of coffee and tea I have bought during the course of writing this.
 Lets just say the staff know my order.

-Writing about riding is challenging.
-All writing is the effort to capture lived experience and imagination into a fixed and limited form.
+Writing is the effort to capture lived experience and imagination into a fixed and limited form.
 You package experience in the most vivid way you can so someone else can unpack it and take what they need from it whether that’s insight, entertainment or inspiration.
 Hopefully something of all three.

 As a child and teen, well before the internet and even colour TV, I used to draw a lot.
 House plans, yachts, bikes.
 These days, In the middle of boring meetings (which is to say in the middle of a meeting) I often start to draw houses, yachts and bikes.
 In the middle of KPIs and annual goals and the kind of language that kills the brain itself, my imagination takes to paper yachts and bikes and virtual houses in an effort to keep the spirit alive.
 These things have air and light and weather in common; they are objects and experiences and movement wrapped intrinsically together.

-I just like bikes.
+And I have come to accept that I just like bikes.
 I like them as ideas, as objects, as minor design problems, as possibilities, as experiences, as reflections of people’s personalities - they are good design reads and they happen at a human scale.
 Bikes are democratic objects.
-I guess in the same way some people look at ensembles of clothing and appreciates and critiques ‘a look’.
+I guess in the same way some people look at ensembles of clothing and appreciates and critiques ‘a look’ I do the same with riders and their bikes.
 I am a cyclista as others are fashionistas.

 But as I have accepted that I have also realised that I need to pull that back a bit.
 Interests that tip into obsessions tend to be covering neurosis.
 There’s a difference between undertaking the task of writing about every bike you’ve ever owned and spending an evening going through a website looking at bikes for no particular reason.
 I can spend an hour on bike24.com looking at cranksets without blinking.
 When an interest becomes like eating a king-size block of chocolate for no good reason then you know you have to change your behaviour in some way.
 Turning off the wifi is one obvious way to combat that, but then you have to look to the source.

 Cycling is a great place for obsessives to hide in full sight.
 I have met a good few of them on the Audax circuit and obsessive is a good working definition of a professional cyclist; you can’t maintain peak power and 3% body fat without being ‘strongly outcome focuseed’ and, as we have seen, professionals suffer depression and drug problems in much higher ratios than the normal population.
-There are riders coming forward now who are talking about body dysmorphia.
-Being a racing cycling would be a perfectly logical and potentially deadly sport for a binge/purge body-obsessive to hang out.
+There are riders coming forward now who are talking openly about body dysmorphia.
+Being a racing cycling would be a perfectly logical and potentially deadly sport for a binge/purge body-obsessive to pursue their neurosis in.

 Perhaps there is a signal in all of this that is about getting me out of a rut.
 My day to day life has not much light or air or movement in it.
 The sedentary life is a killer.
-It’s not just the sitting down it’s the dulling of the mind, blunting it to make it ‘useful’ to the organisation.
-I can’t take my whole self to work, but I don’t know the job where I my whole self would fit.
-There’s a reason it’s called work.
-I should probably look at other ways of making money that isn’t ‘work’.
-But I struggle to summon the confidence to sell myself in that way and in the meantime I am immersed in the London nine to five, the peak-hour lifestyle where every queue is long and every stream of traffic is slow and every beach if always full and every holiday is expensive.
+It’s not just the sitting down it’s the dulling of the mind, blunting of it to make it ‘useful’ to the organisation.
+I can’t take my whole self to work, but I don’t know the job where my whole self would fit.
+There’s a reason it’s called work, right?
+I should probably look at other ways of making money that isn’t ‘work’, but I struggle to summon the confidence to sell myself in that way and in the meantime I am immersed in the London nine to five, the parent peak-hour lifestyle where every queue is long and every stream of traffic is slow and every beach is always full and every holiday is expensive.

 The idea that my life happens inside boxes horrifies me even as it is somewhat inevitable in London; one box to live in, one to work in, one more to get you to work and one more to exercise in.
-Then there’s the box I put in a microwave box and deliver into my square mouth while I watch funny people on a glowing rectangle while chatting to my friends on another glowing rectangle.
+Then there’s the boxes we put in a microwave box and deliver into our square mouths while we watch funny people on a glowing rectangle while chatting to friends on another glowing rectangle.

 That is so simple and so obvious, but there is a world of benefit in it.
-We could be crude and say that cycling is great for your mental health, but that doesn’t come close to summing up how good riding is for you; it combines the aerobic hit of running with the kinaesthetic joy of sailing, or dancing.
+We could be crude and say that cycling is great for your mental health, but that doesn’t come close to summing up how good riding is for you; it combines the aerobic hit of running with the kinaesthetic joy of dancing and the benefits of mindfulness.